VirtualProgrammingLab/documentation/docs/viplab3.0/computation_template.md

                 "guiType" : "slider",
                 "name": "random numbers",
                 "vertical": true,
-                "decription" : "Choose three random numbers to be output by the container" },
+                "description" : "Choose three random numbers to be output by the container" },
               "default": [
                 25,